30th Annual Southern Gardening Symposium

 Dr. Michael Dirr, “A Half Century of Horticultural Education, Research, Breeding and Gardening: Nourishing the Soul With New Woody Plants"

 Dr. Larry Mellichamp, Plants for the Winter Garden.
-He is a professor emeritus of botany at the University fo North Carolina at Charlotte and also is director of the UNC Charlotte Botanical Gardens.
-An expert on carnivorous plants, pollintation biology and rate plansts of the Carolina, Dr. Mellichap has traveled and collected plants in a number of countries.
+He is a professor emeritus of botany at the University fo North Carolina at Charlotte and is also the director of the UNC Charlotte Botanical Gardens.
+An expert on carnivorous plants, pollintation biology and rate plansts of the Carolina, Dr. Mellichamp has traveled and collected plants in a number of countries.
 A 2003 recipient of the Massachusetts Horticultral Society's Thomas Roland Medal, he is author of "Native Plants of the Southeast" as well as co-author of "The Winter Garden and Biazarre Botanicals."

 June Mays, The Gardens of Downton Abbey, retired financial advisor turned garden designer, consultant, writer and photographer.

 Mary Beth Shaddix, “Incorporating Vegetables into Your Garden” Author of Cooking Light Pick Fresh Cookbook, co-owner of Maple Valley Nursery.